A subsemigroup of the rook monoid: Submonoids and Subsemigroups

 Any nonzero element of $M_n$ corresponds to a matrix with only one nonzero diagonal.
 The term ``full'' appearing in the table means that \textit{all} entries of this diagonal are nonzero (and equal to $1$).
 The terms upper/lower triangular, strictly triangular, etc. are used in the usual sense of matrix analysis.

-\begin{theorem} All nine sets written in the above table are subsemigroups of $M_n$.
+\begin{theorem} All nine sets written in Table~\ref{tab:Mn-subsets} are subsemigroups of $M_n$.
 The semigroups $UT_n$, $UF_n$, $LT_n$, $LF_n$, and $D_n$ contain $\one$ and are submonoids of $M_n$; removing $\one$ from any of these five sets gives a subsemigroup of $S_n=M_n\setminus\{\one\}$.
 Finally, $SUT_n$, $SUF_n$, $SLT_n$, and $SLF_n$ consist solely of nilpotents, whose indexes are given by (\ref{eq:index-of-nilpotent}). \end{theorem} \begin{proof} The first statement is evident from Theorem \ref{th:multiplication-finite} and the table's third column, or from elementary matrix theory and the second column.
 The second statement follows from $\one=\langle 0,1,n\rangle$ and Corollary \ref{corr:S-semigroup}.
-The third is a consequence of the table's third column and Theorem~\ref{th:idempotent-nilpotent}. \end{proof} Further properties are given in the proposition that follows, in which $A^T$ denotes the set of transposes (see Proposition \ref{prop:transpose}) of the subsemigroup $A$, viz.,
+The third is a consequence of the table's third column and Theorem~\ref{th:idempotent-nilpotent}. \end{proof} We now let $A^T$ denote the set of transposes (see Proposition \ref{prop:transpose}) of the subset $A$, viz.,